ETH Research Data Management Summer School 2026

 No previous knowledge required.

-Want to follow best practices in data management but don’t do not know where to start?
-Renku’s data management toolkit helps you manage every aspect of your project – data, code, workflows and computational environments – so you can rest easy knowing that someone else (or even yourself six months down the line) could find, understand and reuse your research.
-Renku ensures traceability by tracking when, how and by whom results were produced.
-Renku provides single-click access to containerised, interactive computational environments without prior knowledge of underlying technologies.
-These ready-to-use environments are available in different forms, ranging from Jupyter notebooks and RStudio to fully-fledged desktop sessions running in the browser.
-Additionally, all of your project metadata is indexed in a searchable knowledge graph.
+Want to follow best practices in data management but don’t know where to start?
+Renku’s data management toolkit helps you manage every aspect of your project - data, code, workflows and computational environments, so you can rest assured that someone else (or even yourself six months down the line) will be able to find, understand and reuse your research.
+Renku is a platform for reproducible and collaborative data analysis.
+It provides single-click access to containerised, interactive computational environments without prior knowledge of underlying technologies.

 Focus of the workshop

-In this workshop, you will learn how to use Renku to make your research output more Findable, Accessible, Interoperable and Reusable (FAIR).
+In this workshop, you will learn how to use Renku to take advantage of Open Science best practices from the start.

 Learning objectives

-- how to set up and use Renku to manage data, code, workflows and computational environments;
+• set up and use Renku to manage data, code and computational environments in a reusable fashion,

-- how to use a reproducibility platform to seamlessly share computational workflows with others.
+• use the platform to seamlessly share data, code, and computational environments with others.

 Target audience